BlythMeister/blyth.me.uk/_posts/2022-08-30-fitbit-overview-1-11-0-0.md

 ### Versa, Versa Lite & Versa 2

-These models have been moved into the "deprecated" version as Fitbit are no longer producing new versions.
+These models have been moved into the "deprecated" version as FitBit are no longer producing new versions.

 However, bug fixes and things that are easy to backport from the newer devices will still be released.